 Why not get help?
 Why not turn to the professionals?

 It seems odd to me that many executors, even when feeling overwhelmed, insist on being a DIYer.
 Does that seem wise with all the aforementioned stress?
 With the potential for personal liability?
 With the chance (perhaps good chance) that there will be at least some family conflict?

 Help from experienced professionals.
 Help from people who have seen it all before.
 Help from people who know the subtleties of the legal- and tax-filing requirements.
 Help from people who offer a detached perspective.
 Help from people who work in this field all day, every day.

 It just makes good sense to have a seasoned professional working with you on certain facets of the estate-settlement process.
 There to handle as many of the details on your behalf as your specific case requires.
 All the while with you retaining the authority to make final decisions.

 This isn’t just about executing the will’s instructions as well as is possible.
 Though, that’s ultra-important—remember, being an executor is all about carrying out the deceased’s last wishes, and, of course, you owe it to him/her to do that exceptionally well.
 But getting professional help is also about peace of mind and family harmony.
 That’s the part that’s way too frequently forgotten or underestimated.

 Professional help seems a wise investment, indeed.

-RBC Estate & Trust Services and RBC Wealth Management are business segments of the Royal Bank of Canada.
+RBC Royal Trust and RBC Wealth Management are business segments of the Royal Bank of Canada.
 Please click the “Legal” link at the bottom of this page for further information on the entities that are member companies of RBC Wealth Management.
 The content in this publication is provided for general information only and is not intended to provide any advice or endorse/recommend the content contained in the publication. ®/TM Trademark(s) of Royal Bank of Canada.
 Used under licence. © Royal Bank of Canada 2019.
 All rights reserved.